compenguy/AoC2021/README.md

 the points by using the little-used `max_by_key()` method on `HashSet`s, and iterate over all the points printing out ` ` if the point doesn't exist in the `HashSet` of points, and printing out `#` if it does.

+## Day 14 Developer Log

+### First Star

+This one is... different.
+I started down a path of tracking only pairs, then backtracked because I thought it was getting unnecessarily complex.
+So I took the naive route and just generated a new string from the old one.

+It worked fine for this part.

+### Second Star

+Oh.
+By about iteration 24, the time is just crazy.
+Yeah, so I had to rethink it.
+It didn't come easy, but I got there eventually.

+The whole string is just a collection of pairs.
+Whenever you do an insertion, you split the pair and add a character.
+You destroy a pair, and create two new ones.

+So I can have a dictionary that tracks how many of each pair there are.
+So each iteration, I can go through just the pairs that have insertions, and create two entirely new pairs - `left + insertion` and `right + insertion`, with the same count as the original pair.

+But I should backtrack a little, because with this dictionary of pairs to counts, I still need to know how many of each element exists at the end.
+That's easy.
+The count of elements for the initial string, plus one for each insertion I do later.

+So there's two things I'm tracking in each iteration - newly created pairs, and which elements are inserted.

+Thus when we're all done, voila!
+A ready made count of all the elements, even if I actually have no notion of what the final polymer _actually_ looks like, because I haven't preserved order between pairs.
+That part was dissatisfying for me.